Bell Internet: Legacy services

 Bell previously offered Portable Internet and Rural Internet services in select rural regions, similarly to what Rogers Communications offered.
 These services used the Inukshuk Wireless network.
 Bell is discontinuing these offerings.
 Customers are encouraged to use Bell Mobility Internet services instead, which generally offer a much lower bandwidth cap.

 Bell Entertainment was a bundle offer which included Bell Fibe TV service and 25 Mbit/s "Fibe" DSL.
 It was only available in some parts of the GTA (Greater Toronto Area).
 Customers can now add any DSL Internet plan to their Fibe TV service.
 Despite being an IPTV service, Bell does not charge usage-based billing for Bell Fibe TV.

 Personal Vault was a backup service, available nationwide both for customers and non-customers.

-While inMusic remains available as a music news portal, both the online music store and subscription service were discontinued.
+While inMusic remains available as a music news portal, both the digital music store and subscription service were discontinued.